qkrtjdwo5662/Reunion/README.md

 # Reunion
-Hansung University College of IT Engineering Student Council Management App
+to pursure meeting application for Hansung University College of IT Engineering Student